Becoming a Remote Developer in NZ: 7 Things to Know

 It’s essential to have a plan for approaching your work, and regularly reviewing it to see if you’re getting the outcomes you need.

-2. Training options: degree, VET/TAFE, bootcamp – which is best?
+2. Training options: degree, VET/TAFE, boot camp – which is best?

 It’s possible to get a software development job without formal qualifications, though they are generally preferred.
 Those in the industry typically have university or TAFE qualifications in computer science, software engineering, IT, or software development.